 According to BusinessWire, the global online taxi services market can grow from $23.42 billion in 2020 to $28.65 billion in 2021 at a compound annual growth rate (CAGR) of 22.3%.

-In such exponential growth of the taxi industry, Uber has acquired the no.1 position with a share of $11.1 billion revenue and 93 million users worldwide.
+In such exponential growth of the taxi industry, Uber has acquired the No. 1 position with a share of $11.1 billion in revenue and 93 million users worldwide.

 Any idea how they are making such fantastic revenues every month? how to start a taxi business?
 What are their revenue models?
 Read this blog.

 Further in this post, you’ll learn about:

 - Types of users that are involved in the taxi business

 What Types of Users Are Involved in the Taxi Business?

 - Business Owners- Taxi platforms and taxi apps provide a good source of income for companies since they allow an individual or company to buy licenses to hand in taxi drivers, who pay them money in exchange.

 - Customers- Taxi users are essential because they’re the ones that demand this type of service.
 Thus, they play a crucial role in the taxi business.

 - Taxi Drivers- One essential part of a successful taxi business plan is hiring efficient taxi drivers.
 They make up a significant part of this industry since they’re the ones who generate revenue by transporting passengers.